King Community redesign

 The v.1 of the forum was never taken down but it was still reachable from google.
 In addition, it had a popup trying to lead users to the newest version.
 This was no only confusing for users but also inefficient from an operational point of view with a duplicated forum.

-- Ineffective social features that didn’t show value to the players or a call to action
+- Ineffective social features that didn’t add real value to the players.
+Players and moderators were also missing a clear call to action for getting help and joining the community.

 Confusing, getting 3 different types of navigation depending on the section of the platform.